Fully filled cavity wall insulation

 - Have a British Standard specification and code of practice for their installation (BS 7456 and BS 7457);

-- Are installed with no disruption to occupants or other on-going activities;
+- Products can be installed with no disruption to occupants or other on-going activities;

-- Are BBA approved for use anywhere in the country (unlike other types of insulant whose use is geographically restricted);
+- They are BBA approved for use anywhere in the country (unlike other types of insulant whose use is geographically restricted);

-- Are non-fibrous and do not emit harmful emissions;
+- Non-fibrous insulation which does not emit harmful emissions;

 - Do not support the growth of fungi.